algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

 - Colors of sprites
 - Sprite speed

-### Type of Testing

-The testing process will employ different testing types to identify and rectify specific types of bugs.
-This includes the following:
-1. **Smoke Testing:** This testing phase is designed to identify critical issues early in the development process.
-2. **User Interface Testing:** Assessing the visual quality and smooth operation of visual elements, including character sprites, animations, and maze designs.
-3. **Performance Testing:** Evaluating the responsiveness of player controls and the overall speed of the game, ensuring it meets the specified movement speed criteria.
-4. **Functional Testing:** Ensuring that all gameplay features, including player controls, movement, interactions, and game rules, operate as intended.

-### 1. Smoke Testing Strategy

-#### Objective
-The primary goal of smoke testing is to quickly assess whether the essential functionalities of the project are working as expected after each build.
-This testing phase is designed to identify critical issues early in the development process, allowing for rapid feedback and swift resolution of potential show-stopping problems.

-#### Scope
-The smoke testing scope will focus on the fundamental aspects of the game.
-This includes:

-1. **Game Launch:** Confirm that the game launches successfully without any critical errors or crashes.
-2. **Player Controls:** Verify that basic player controls (up, down, left, right) respond as intended.
-3. **Character Movement:** Ensure that Pac-Man moves through the maze at the specified speed without glitches or abnormalities.
-4. **Collision Detection:** Validate that collision detection is functioning correctly, especially between Pac-Man and ghosts.
-5. **Basic Interactions:** Confirm basic interactions, such as eating dots and encountering ghosts, occur without errors.

 #### Execution
 The smoke testing process will be executed systematically after each build or significant code change.
 It involves the following steps: